Top 10 nightlife moments in Rio de Janeiro

 00 (zero zero): 240 Avenida Padre Leonel Franca, Gávea

 Samba school magic in Mangueira

 An essential part of nightlife in Rio de Janeiro – every weekend from August to February the welcoming Mangueira samba school rehearses its spectacular carnival parade performance.
-Devoted followers, young and old, dance to the legion of costumed performers decked in the neighbourhood’s traditional green and pink colours.
+Devoted followers, young and old, dance to the legion of costumed performers decked in the neighborhood’s traditional green and pink colors.

 Cachaça sampling in Leblon

 Cachaça (cane liquor), Brazil’s fiery national drink, is best tasted in Leblon’s bustling watering hole, Academia da Cachaça.
 Savour one of 300 brands or mix it with passion fruit and crushed ice for a thirst-quenching caipirinha cocktail on your way back to your Rio de Janeiro hotel.

 Academia da Cachaça: 26 Rua Conde Bernadotte, Leblon

 An evening crunch game between local Rio de Janeiro rivals at the Maracanã, the world’s largest stadium, is an intoxicating spectacle.
 Add to the thousands of roaring voices as ticker tape pours from the skies and drummers beat to a chorus of chants.

 Sweet and sultry bossa nova crooners come and go at Copacabana’s tiny, unassuming Bip Bip bar.
 Mesmerising harmonies drift out on to the tables outside while local legends join in on improvised jam sessions.

 Bip Bip: 50 Rua Almirante Gonçalves, Copacabana